Metropolismania: Characters

 There are several categories of characters in the game.
 Visually, characters within a category may have some variation, from the color of their hair to their clothing.
 Knowing personality types also aids the player in the game as certain conversational or "gossip" items more quickly increase the friendship meter.

 For Metropolismania 2, there are universal categories of character personality types in the game.
 Just as in the original, characters within a category may have some design variations, like clothing or hair color, but respond to specific "gossip" topics similarly.

 Reception

 Metropolismania received "mixed" reviews, while its sequel received "unfavorable" reviews, according to the review aggregation website Metacritic.
+GamePro said that the former game was "worth a visit for anyone whose ideal night of TV involves [a] The Simpsons episode where they go to Japan followed by two Iron Chef episodes back-to-back.
+It is, however, potentially baffling to anyone else."
+In Japan, Famitsu gave the latter game a score of one six, two fives, and one four for a total of 20 out of 40.